jcasero2/wallstreetbets-trends/README.md

 ### callposts.py
 Finds the list of post ID's created by getDates for a specified day and calls the Reddit API for each post to create a Dataframe of:

-Post Title
+Post Title,
-Post Text
+Post Text,
-Upvote Ratio
+Upvote Ratio,
-Total Upvotes
+Total Upvotes,
-Total Downvotes
+Total Downvotes,
 Post ID

 for all posts on r/WallStreetBets for the specified day.
 It ouputs the serialized DataFrame as a new file in the posts/ directory.